Accuracy Does Not Guarantee Human-Likeness: Cross-Domain Human-Centered Benchmark in Monocular Depth Estimation: Supplemental Methods

 \subsection{Per-image evaluation point sampling}

-For each of the 328 evaluation images, we selected four groups of four evaluation points (sixteen points per image) following three spatial constraints designed to ensure the reliability of the evaluation points: (A) Points within each group were separated by at least 20 pixels in both vertical and horizontal directions.
+For each of the 652 evaluation images (KITTI) and 654 evaluation images (NYU), we selected four groups of four evaluation points (sixteen points per image) following three spatial constraints designed to ensure the reliability of the evaluation points.
+(A) Within each four-point group, no two points were simultaneously within 20 pixels of each other in both the horizontal and vertical directions.
 (B) All points were located more than 20 pixels away from image borders to avoid boundary-related artifacts.
-(C) To prevent ambiguity near object edges, each point was placed at least 5 pixels away from segmentation boundaries estimated by the Segment Anything Model (SAM)~\cite{kirillov2023segany}.
+(C) To prevent ambiguity near object edges, each point was placed at least 5 pixels away from segmentation boundaries.
+For the KITTI images, these boundaries were estimated using the Segment Anything Model (SAM)~\cite{kirillov2023segany}, whereas for the NYU images, we used the segmentation maps provided with the dataset.

-Candidate points were selected through an iterative sampling procedure.
+Candidate points were selected separately for each four-point group through an iterative sampling procedure.
 A randomly selected point $p_i$ was compared with all previously chosen points $[p_0, \dots, p_{i-1}]$ to verify that it satisfied the three spatial constraints.
 If any condition was violated, nearby pixels within the same segmentation region were explored as alternative candidates.
 This local search strategy reduced the oversampling of large homogeneous areas such as roads or walls.
 When no valid candidate could be found within a given segment, the selection process was reinitialized until a complete set of sixteen valid points was obtained.
-The final point sets were subsequently used to collect absolute depth estimations from human participants.
+The final point sets were subsequently used to collect absolute depth judgments from human participants.